Interstate 391

 Interstate 391 (I-391) is an auxiliary Interstate Highway located entirely within the US state of Massachusetts.
 It runs from the I-91/I-391 interchange in Chicopee to the center of Holyoke, a distance of about 4.46 mi.
-It runs near the Connecticut River throughout its journey in Chicopee, crosses into Holyoke, and abruptly ends at High Street 0.4 mi south of US Route 202 (US 202).
+It runs near the Connecticut River throughout its journey in Chicopee, crosses into Holyoke, and abruptly ends at High Street 0.4 mi south of U.S. Route 202 (US 202).

 Route description

 I-391 begins at an interchange with I-91 (at exit 9) in southern Chicopee, just north of the Atwater Park and the Calvary Cemetery.
 Initially running parallel to the Connecticut River, it intersects with Route 116 in Chicopee center and crosses the Chicopee River.
 I-391 then has another junction with Route 116 in the Sandy Hill section of town, and, in less than 1 mione mile (1.6 km), it crosses underneath the Massachusetts Turnpike without an interchange.
 I-391 continues north through the rest of northern Chicopee, intersecting Route 141 along the way and then passing just east of Rivers Park.
 I-391 then crosses the Connecticut River into the city of Holyoke, where it has two closely spaced exits for local streets in the town.
 I-391 officially comes to an end at High Street in Holyoke, with the road continuing as Resnic Boulevard, which connects to US 202 after 0.4 mi.